 Windows 10 provides an encryption feature as well, and you can follow these simple steps to use it:

 While it’s useful to have this feature available, it’s probably not enough on its own.
 This option is not designed for sending ZIP files specifically, and is only present in certain Windows 10 editions, such as Pro, Education, and Enterprise.

 For users concerned with genuine security, especially when sending files, a third-party program is probably still the best bet.
 These will allow you to more comprehensively protect individual ZIP files and folders, both on your own device and in transit.

 7-Zip uses strong encryption so it would be difficult for an attacker to access your folders unless they already knew your password.
 Make sure you choose a strong password that includes capital letters, digits, and random characters.
 (You can use the NordPass random password generator for this.)

 However, don’t forget – no matter the encryption, anyone with access to the compressed folder will be able to see your file names, which can hint at the contents.
 Consider changing your file names so they wouldn’t include any sensitive and personally identifiable information.
 The recipient also needs a password, and if you can’t communicate it securely, your files will still be vulnerable.

-NordVPN will soon be launching a new encryption tool called NordLocker.
-It will help you securely transfer your files via any platform (cloud, email, USBs and other means).
-With NordLocker you won't need to compress your files or protect them with a password.
-No one will be able to read or open your documents except the intended recipient.
+The NordVPN team also offers a powerful encryption tool called NordLocker.
+It can help you securely transfer your files via any platform (cloud, email, USBs and other means).
+NordLocker can store your data and files in an encrypted cloud server, allowing you to access them anywhere you need to.
+With NordLocker you don’t need to compress your files or protect them with a password.
+No one can read or open your documents except the intended recipient.
 How does this work?

 Now the only way to decrypt this file is with the combination of your recipient’s public and private key.
-That means you won't have to worry about sharing your passwords.
-NordLocker’s encryption and its zero-knowledge policy will ensure ultimate security for your data.
-You can sign up for early access here.
+That means you don’t have to worry about sharing your passwords.
+NordLocker’s encryption and its zero-knowledge policy ensures ultimate security for your data.